Cofounder of Taskade https://taskade.com Realtime organization and collaboration tool. ⚡️✍️✅

 This interest flickered until January 2012 when Wave was permanently moved to a read-only phase.
 While users could still export existing waves, the core technology was no longer supported.

 Although Wave was pretty much dead by that point, the Apache Software Foundation still managed its offshoot of the product.
-However, having seen little investment from the open-source community, it too was officially retired
+However, having seen little investment from the open-source community, it too was officially retired in January 2018.

 With the full weight of Google 💰 behind it, why aren’t we all using Wave today?
 What caused a revolutionary, real-time collaboration tool to fizzle out in just a few short years?